The Tiffany Setting - The Tiffany Ring & Tiffany Engagement Rings

 Platinum was a rare and expensive metal even then.
 The whiteness and resistance to wear made Platinum the perfect precious metal for the Tiffany setting.
 This style of setting became more and more popular over time.
 It offered security for the Diamond.
 In addition, it allowed sufficient light to enter the stone.

-Tiffany settings lift a diamond— raised above the finger.
+One of the engagement ring features of a Tiffany setting includes the elevation of the diamond— raised above the finger.
 This lets more light into the diamond.
 Both the Tiffany setting and use of Platinum were adopted for Diamond Engagement Rings.
 This combination provides a simple yet highly effective method of securing the stone.
-The simplicity of Tiffany set engagement rings make them a very popular choice.
+The simplicity of Tiffany set engagement rings to make them a very popular choice.
 As we say in jewellery...less is more.

 What does the Tiffany setting look like?